Mimino666/SublimeText2-python-open-module-new/README.md

 Modifying sys.path
 ------------------

 Use the setting `path` to modify the contents of sys.path, used for module search.
-See default settings for reference
+See the default settings for reference